 Despite its name, snail mucin is not gooey.
 It is most often light in texture, with a minimal to neutral fragrance.
 Due to its viscosity, it makes a great binding agent.
 It’s perfect to include as one of the final steps in your beauty routine when layering products.

 You can expect the look and texture of ageing, damaged, acne-prone and/or scarred skin to be improved.
-This is because snail mucin supports natural cell regeneration and replenishes moisture to increase skin’s firmness and suppleness.
+This is because snail mucin supports skin health.
+It also replenishes moisture to increase skin’s firmness and suppleness.

-1. APLB Healing Moisture Snail Cream – When skin is damaged and sensitive, it is more easily prone to breakouts and looks dull and lacklustre.
-That’s when you should reach for this gentle calming, skin repairing moisturiser.
-It addresses a wide range of skin concerns – from pores and dull skin to acne and fine-lines.
+1. APLB Healing Moisture Snail Cream is perfect to reach for whenever your skin becomes damaged or sensitive.
+It also works well on skin that is prone to breakouts, looks dull and lacklustre.
+It addresses a wide range of skin concerns, from pores and dull skin to acne and fine-lines.

-2. Benton Snail Bee Set – the perfect pair to tackle blemishes, acne scarring and pigmentation.
+2. Benton Snail Bee Set is the perfect pair to tackle blemishes, acne scarring and pigmentation.
 They work together to target the key signs of skin damage.

 3. COSRX Advanced Snail 96 Mucin Power Essence – made with 96% all-natural snail secretion filtrate, this is a powerful treatment that transforms the complexion.